ECTS

 Applications can be submitted on the following platforms:

-International students from outside the EU: For M1, follow the "Études en France" procedure: https: //pastel.diplomatie.gouv.fr/etudesenfrance/dyn/public/authentification/login.html
+International students from outside the EU: For the M1, follow the "Études en France" procedure: https://pastel.diplomatie.gouv.fr/etudesenfrance/dyn/public/authentification/login.html

 Target audience